kbfu/mbt-with-robot/README.md

 > Model based testing, all cases are generated in real time.

-> Example to run the random_walker: python random_walker --coverage 100 --modelpath abc.graphml
+> Run 'python random_walker.py --help' to checkout the command options.